GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 All data retrieval is done in the form of a “search.”
 You specify some criteria to match some number of elements, and the server responds with a list of metadata entities or data that match those criteria.
 Data creation and updating is done in the form of a bulk upload of data, also submitted via a POST directive.

 ITA’s Data Services platform pulls data from the original sources on a nightly basis.
 ITA always refers to the system of record to make sure we are acquiring the information from the authoritative source.
 Much of the data comes from ITA’s internal systems, though some comes from external agencies that provide ITA with proprietary data feeds.
 Regardless of the source, the Data Services platform normalizes the tags from each data feeds, then aggregates them with similar data types.
 For example, the Data Services platform imports trade events from various agencies, such as the Small Business Administration and from the Export-Import Bank.
-Because these two agencies use slightly different terminology to describe their events, we map the industry topics assigned to their events to our industry list, then aggregate the events with ITA’s.
+Because these two agencies use slightly different terminology to describe their events, we map the industry topics assigned to their events to our [industry list](industry-list-market-research-library.html), then aggregate the events with ITA’s.

 Once the Data Services platform has normalized and aggregated the data, we publish one API for that data type.
 Within the API we do specify what the source of the data is so you can always find the data from just one agency if you need to.

-####What is a JSON file?
+###### What is a JSON file?

 Data source information can be accessed in several ways.
 The usual way is to use an API call, but you can also make programmatic calls to the JSON file.
 JSON (short for JavaScript Object Notation) is a standardized way of storing information in structured, text-based format that can easily be read by people looking at the file.
-The data dictionary [John: add link] provides the information on the JSON file is structured.
+The data dictionary provides the information on the JSON file is structured.

 You may not need to access JSON files directly, but this gives you some context.

-# How do you create and configure an endpoint?
+### How do you create and configure an endpoint?

 This section describes how to create an endpoint.
 You need to first upload information from the data source (usually a spreadsheet), then review the data dictionary and make any changes.

-#### How do you prepare a spreadsheet for uploading?
+###### How do you prepare a spreadsheet for uploading?

 You typically upload data to the Digital Services Platform in a spreadsheet format.
 This lets the system parse the information correctly and assign the appropriate data types to data elements so that searching for information in the data source works efficiently.